Univ. of Puerto Rico Team Applies Deep Learning to Structural Biology

 Improving Interpretability Models

 The UPRM team is now working with Crivelli and other CRD researchers – including Rafael Zamora-Resendiz, an SRP participant and Visiting Faculty Program student intern in 2017 who specializes in machine learning – to develop concepts and techniques designed to improve the application of deep neural networks (DNNs) in structural biology.
-Zamora-Resendiz is now a research staff member at CRD.
+Zamora-Resendiz was then picked up as a research staff member at CRD.

 “We are looking at how DNNs are applied to the problem of protein structure prediction,” Cuevas said.
 So far the, the problem has been mainly handled with convolutional neural networks (CNN).
 “We are trying to see if we can implement this problem of protein structure classification and prediction with capsule networks (CapsNet) – a new type of neural network – and see if it provides some improvement in accuracy compared to CNNs,” Cuevas explained.